wallarm/product-documentation/include/waf/installation/cdn-node/cdn-node-troubleshooting.md

     Required action: wait for the **Requires CNAME** status to add the Wallarm CNAME record to the protected domain's DNS records.
 * **Requires CNAME**: Wallarm CNAME record is not added to the DNS records of the protected domain or it is added but not propagated yet.

-    Required action: add the CNAME record provided by Wallarm to the DNS records of the protected domain or wait for the changes to take the effect on the Internet.
+    Required action: add the CNAME record provided by Wallarm to the DNS records of the protected domain or wait for the changes to take effect on the Internet.

-    If changes do not take the effect for more than 24 hours, please check your domain provider successfully updated DNS records.
-If so but the **Not propagated yet** status is still displayed in Wallarm Console, please contact the [Wallarm technical support](mailto:support@wallarm.com).
+    If changes do not take effect for more than 24 hours, please check that your domain provider successfully updated the DNS records.
+If so, but the **Not propagated yet** status is still displayed in Wallarm Console, please contact the [Wallarm technical support](mailto:support@wallarm.com).

     The next expected status is **Active**.
 * **Configuring**: Wallarm processes changed origin address or SSL/TLS certificate.